mounishaS545235/assignment2-guntupalli/README.md

 # Directions from Maryville to Greece
 1. Take a cab from Maryville to Kansas City International Airport (MCI)
 2. Kansas City International Airport (MCI) to Dulles International Airport (IAD)
-    a.
-Complete your check-in process in kansas
+   1. Complete your check-in process in kansas
-    b.
-Board your flight
+   2. Board your flight
-    c.
-Wait for your connecting flight
+   3. Wait for your connecting flight
 3. Dulles International Airport (IAD) to Athens International Airport (ATH)
-    a.
-Board the flight from Virgina to Greece
+   1. Board the flight from Virgina to Greece
-    b.
-Complete your check-out process in greece
+   2. Complete your check-out process in greece
 4. Athens International Airport (ATH) to Coco-Mat Athens BC (Hotel)